vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 ![alt text](screenshots/screenshot-winscp-login-credentials.png "Screenshot WinSCP: host name setting")

 Click on the Save button and then on the Login button.
-WinSCP should now open your Yoda Drive.
+WinSCP should now open your Yoda Network Disk.